kchappelow/CIS229-Chapt17Project/readme.md

 * Can your program subtract 5 from each byte?
 * Can your program write the new bytes to the output file?
 * Did your program close the files?
-* Submit your program and the encrypted file you created using git.
+* Submit your program and the unencrypted file you created using git.